Booth notebook

 Open saved booth copy

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves All Day And All Of The Night by Kinks off Kinks At The BBC Disc 1 (2012) a clean lane instead of boxing the handoff in.
-All Day And All Of The Night is already changing how the current record reads.
+It leaves Suck My Kiss (Live) by Red Hot Chili Peppers off Soul To Squeeze (CD2) (1993) a clean lane instead of boxing the handoff in.
+Suck My Kiss (Live) is already changing how the current record reads.

 Record in focus